rdkit/rdkit-js/README.md

 <br />

 ```
-Please do ⭐ this repo if you like the initiative!
+Please ⭐ this repo if you like the initiative!
 ```

 # RDKit for JavaScript (Official)